tojkuv/the-rust-book/error-handling/README.md

 ### Matching on Different Errors

 The code in Listing 9-4 will `panic!` no matter why `File::open` failed.
-However, we want to take different actions for different failure reasons: if `File::open` failed because the file doesn't exist, we want to create the file and return the handle to the new file.
-If `File::open` failed for any other reason--for example, because we didn't have premission to open the file--we still want the code to `panic!` in the same way as it did in Listing 9-4.
+However, we want to take different actions for different failure reasons: if `File::open` failed because the file doesn'_t exist, we want to create the file and return the handle to the new file.
+If `File::open` failed for any other reason--for example, because we didn'_t have premission to open the file--we still want the code to `panic!` in the same way as it did in Listing 9-4.
 For this we add an inner `match` expression, shown in Listing 9-5.

 Filename: src/main.rs